8.2 Low-Confidence Articles

-In this paper (Sellars 1941), Sellars is operating at a fairly high degree of abstraction, and considering the ways in which the big philosophical views (idealism, pragmatism, realism, etc) have characteristic theories of truth, and offering a correspondence theory that isn’t so closely tied to general forms of realism.
-And you can see why the paper looks, to the model, like it could be about all sorts of things.
+In this paper (R. W. Sellars 1941), Sellars is operating at a fairly high degree of abstraction, and considering the ways in which the big philosophical views (idealism, pragmatism, realism, etc) have characteristic theories of truth.
+The theory of truth he wants to offer is a correspondence theory that isn’t so closely tied to general forms of realism.
+And we can see why the paper looks, to the model, like it could be about all sorts of things.
 I’m still a bit surprised that the model didn’t just lump it in with other works on truth.
 It doesn’t mention the paradoxes, and has no formalism, and maybe that was enough.
 But it’s surprising.

 Anyway, I’m pleased that the article it was most uncertain about was a really impossible-to-place article, disappointed that it couldn’t do a better job with Sellarsian philosophy, and not surprised that it also threw up its hands at various methodology articles.
 It’s not a perfect model, but it did fairly well.